buildspace/buildspace-projects/Solana_Core/en/Core_4/Lesson_4_Build_On_Chain_Comments.md

 Let's follow the same pattern we used for the movie reviews.
 We'll create a new PDA for each comment.
 This way we can store as many comments as we want!
 We'll need to link the comments to the review they belong to, so we'll use the movie review PD Address as a seed for the comment account.

 **Reading comments**
 Our structure will give us a theoretically infinite number of comments per movie review.
-However, there's nothing distingushing comments from each other for each movie review.
-How am we supposed to know how many comments there are for each movie review?
+However, there are nothing distinguishing comments from each other for each movie review.
+How are we supposed to know how many comments there are for each movie review?

 We make another account to store this!
 And we can use a numbering system for the comment accounts to keep track of them.